Arrest warrant issued for Montana man accused of killing thousands of birds, including eagles

 Travis John Branson, 48, of Cusick, Washington, pleaded not guilty and was released pending further proceedings in the case.

-The two defendants are charged with a combined 13 counts of unlawful trafficking of bald and golden eagles and one count each of conspiracy and violating wildlife trafficking laws.
+The two defendants are charged with a combined 13 counts of unlawful trafficking of bald and golden and one count each of conspiracy and violating wildlife trafficking laws.

 Paul and Branson worked with others who were not named in the indictment to hunt and kill the birds, and in at least one instance used a dead deer to lure an eagle that was then shot, according to prosecutors.
 The men then conspired to sell eagle feathers, tails, wings and other parts for “significant sums of cash,” the indictment said.